 The Cofftea Shop, Yue On Building, 78-86 Catchick St, Kennedy Town, Hong Kong, www.facebook.com/thecoffteashop

-With stores across HK, Just Green stock an extensive range of healthy goodies, including food and beverages, beauty products, whole-food supplements, books and home items.
+With stores across HK, Just Green stocks an extensive range of healthy goodies, including food and beverages, beauty products, whole-food supplements, books and home items.

-Sassy Tip: No need to tie your pup up outside, the store is dog-friendly – there’s event treats behind the counter!
+Sassy Tip: No need to tie your pup up outside, the store is dog-friendly – there’s even treats behind the counter!

-Just Green Organics Store, 66 Catchick Street, Kennedy Town, Hong Kong, justgreen.com.hk
+Just Green Organics Store, 66 Catchick Street, Kennedy Town, Hong Kong, www.justgreen.com.hk

 Sai Wan Swimming Shed